 The Chicago South Loop Hotel can be booked on booking.com HERE

 Disclosure: Thank you to the Chicago Auto Show for providing me with a Media pass to the event.
+This post contains sponsored content.
 The booking.com link is an affiliate, if you book a stay at the Chicago South Loop Hotel through this link, I earn a little bit of commission with no additional cost to you!
 All opinions are my own!